StuartCheshire/draft-cheshire-sbm/draft-cheshire-sbm.md

 much time remains before the data is exhausted.
-If the operating system scheduler is slow to schedule the application process, or the CPU is busy with other tasks, then the application may take longer than expected to generate its next logical block of data.
+If the operating system scheduler is slow to schedule the application process, or the CPU is busy with other tasks, then the application may discover that it has underestimated how much time it will take to generate its next logical block of data.
 These situations are not considered to be serious problems, especially if they only occur infrequently.